enginsancak/agentic_rag_bot_openai-api/README.md

 - Uploaded PDF files are read page-by-page using pdfplumber.
 - All text is merged and converted into clean plain text.

-Text Chunking
+**5. Text Chunking**
-→ The full text is split into chunks using RecursiveCharacterTextSplitter.
+- The full text is split into chunks using RecursiveCharacterTextSplitter.
-→ Chunks are overlapping and ~1000 characters in length.
+- Chunks are overlapping and ~1000 characters in length.

-Text Embedding
+**6. Text Embedding**
-→ Each chunk is converted into a 1536-dimensional vector using OpenAIEmbeddings (text-embedding-3-small).
+- Each chunk is converted into a 1536-dimensional vector using OpenAIEmbeddings (text-embedding-3-small).

-Vector Storage in Qdrant
+**7. Vector Storage in Qdrant**
-→ Generated vectors are stored in the selected collection using QdrantClient.upsert().
+- Generated vectors are stored in the selected collection using QdrantClient.upsert().
-→ Each vector is stored with a payload containing the original text.
+- Each vector is stored with a payload containing the original text.

-User Query Submission
+**8. User Query Submission**
-→ The user submits a search query.
+- The user submits a search query.
-→ The query is logged into the chat history and the flow begins.
+- The query is logged into the chat history and the flow begins.

-Query Rewriting (Agent 1)
+**9. Query Rewriting (Agent 1)**
-→ The Rewrite Agent semantically enhances the query.
+- The Rewrite Agent semantically enhances the query.
-→ Goal: Optimize the query for more effective retrieval.
+- Goal: Optimize the query for more effective retrieval.

-Routing Decision (Agent 2)
+**10. Routing Decision (Agent 2)**
-→ The Router Agent performs a similarity search on Qdrant using the rewritten query.
+- The Router Agent performs a similarity search on Qdrant using the rewritten query.
-→ Based on the highest similarity score:
+- Based on the highest similarity score:
-→ Score > 0.45 → use vector_store; otherwise → use web_search.
+- Score > 0.45 → use vector_store; otherwise → use web_search.

 Information Retrieval (Agent 3)
 → The Retriever Agent fetches information from the selected source (Qdrant or Tavily API):